-The Vanguard Transition Center (VTC) offers transition support for students post high school.
-Students are offered academics, social skills, self-advocacy training, counseling, daily living skills, careers, and on- campus work.
-Students who are attending college or planning to attend college and students attending Technical College High School can access support for these endeavors.
-Students may also have current events, physical education, art, and try out for the talent show and musicals.
-Students in the VTC engage in Community Based Vocational Training (CBVT) supported by job coaches with Association of Community Rehabilitation Educators (ACRE) Certificates in Community Employment.
-The emphasis is the soft skills necessary for success in adult life.
+The Vanguard Transition Center (VTC) offers transition support for students' post-high school years.
+Students focus on academics, social skills, self-advocacy training, counseling, daily living skills, careers, community-based instruction (CBI) and community-based vocational training (CVBT).
+Students attending or planning to attend college and students attending Technical College High School can access support for these endeavors through the VTC programming.
+Students may access electives offered at the Vanguard School, and each student has a physical education/health class yearly.
+In addition to academics, VTC students may try out for the talent show and musicals.
+Students in the VTC, while engaging in CBVT, are supported by job coaches with Association of Community Rehabilitation Educators (ACRE) Certificates in Community Employment.
+The emphasis is on the soft skills necessary for success in adult life.